andrecaiado/spring-boot-testcontainers/README.md

 The application will be available at [http://localhost:8080](http://localhost:8080).

-The external services (ADD SERVICE NAMES HERE) configured in the [docker-compose.yaml](docker-compose.yaml) file will automatically be launched due to the `spring-boot-docker-compose` dependency.
+The external services (Postgres and RabbitMQ) configured in the [docker-compose.yaml](docker-compose.yaml) file will automatically be launched due to the `spring-boot-docker-compose` dependency.

 In any case, the external services can also be launched manually by running on of the following command: